Provenance

 Public entropy beacon

-/entropy/pulse — append-only, every ~30s, the chain anchor every Provenance manifest binds against.
+/entropy/pulse — append-only, published every ~2 s; the anchor every Provenance manifest binds against.
+The clock in the nav is reading it now.

 /log